DevOps

 The control plane serves as the brain of your Kubernetes cluster, making global decisions about the cluster and detecting and responding to cluster events.
 It consists of several critical components:

-API Server (kube-apiserver): The front-end of the Kubernetes control plane that exposes the Kubernetes API.
-All cluster communications flow through this component, making it the central hub for all operations.
+• API Server (kube-apiserver): The front-end of the Kubernetes control plane that exposes the Kubernetes API.
+All cluster communications flow through this component.

-Scheduler (kube-scheduler): Responsible for assigning newly created pods to appropriate nodes based on resource requirements, hardware constraints, and policy requirements.
+• Scheduler (kube-scheduler): Responsible for assigning newly created pods to appropriate nodes based on resource requirements and constraints.

-Controller Manager (kube-controller-manager): Runs controller processes that regulate the state of the cluster, ensuring the actual state matches the desired state defined in your configurations.
+• Controller Manager (kube-controller-manager): Runs controller processes that regulate the state of the cluster.

-etcd: A distributed key-value store that serves as Kubernetes' backing store for all cluster data, maintaining the cluster's state and configuration information.
+• etcd: A distributed key-value store that serves as Kubernetes' backing store for all cluster data.

 Worker Nodes

 Worker nodes are the machines where your applications actually run.
-Each node contains the necessary services to run pods and is managed by the control plane:
+Each node contains:

 Essential Kubernetes Concepts